Phil Hughes (baseball): Minor leagues

 In 2004, Hughes pitched five scoreless innings for the rookie Gulf Coast League Yankees, striking out eight hitters.
 He spent 2005, his first full professional year, between the Class A Charleston RiverDogs and the Advanced A Tampa Yankees.
 He had a 9–2 record and a 1.24 ERA, and in 85 1/3 innings he gave up 54 hits while striking out 93.

 After attending spring training with the Yankees in 2006, Hughes began the season with Tampa.
 He was promoted to the Double-A Trenton Thunder of the Eastern League at the beginning of May after he had a 2–3 record and a 1.80 ERA with Tampa while striking out 30 batters in 30 innings.

 On June 13, Hughes took a no-hitter into the sixth inning and threw a one-hitter through seven innings in a 3–0 victory over the New Hampshire Fisher Cats.
 Ten days later, he put forth another dominant start, taking a no-hitter into the eighth inning and pitching eight shutout innings in a 4–0 win over the Connecticut Defenders.
 With Trenton, Hughes had a 10–3 record, a 2.25 ERA, and 138 strikeouts in 116 innings.
 He made one appearance in the Eastern League playoffs, earning a no-decision after pitching six innings of 1-run ball with 13 strikeouts.
-The game was the only postseason victory for the Thunder that year.
 After the season, he won the Kevin Lawn "Pitcher of the Year" Award as the top Yankees' minor league pitcher.

 Entering 2007, Baseball America rated Hughes the Yankees' #1 prospect, said he had the best curveball and best control in the Yankee system, and called him "arguably the best pitching prospect in the minors."
 Baseball America also named him the fourth-best prospect in baseball.
 MiLB.com named Hughes the top right-handed starting pitching prospect in the AL East farm systems.
 In January 2007, the Yankees announced that Hughes was being invited to spring training.
-According to Bryan Hoch of MLB.com, scouts believed that Hughes was ready for the major leagues, but Yankees' general manager Brian Cashman said it was "unlikely" that Hughes would play for the Yankees in April.
+According to Bryan Hoch of MLB.com, scouts believed that Hughes was ready for the major leagues.
 Hughes began 2007 pitching for the Triple-A Scranton/Wilkes-Barre Yankees of the International League (IL).